 IGNITE is Open for Applications

-Friday 5 June 2020 @ 23.00 is the closing date for applications for the next intake of participants for the 14th IGNITE programme which gets underway early Autumn.
+Friday 19 Feb @ 23.00 is the closing date for applications for the next intake of participants for the 15th IGNITE programme which gets underway in April.

 The twelve month business innovation programme at University College Cork, that nurtures, develops and strengthens entrepreneurial potential, is inviting applications from recent graduates from any discipline, from any third level institution with a viable business idea with potential for commercial or social impact.
 Apply here.